AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/README.md

 ### 5. Swagger Documentation:
         This is the step where the deployed model will be consumed using Swagger.
-Azure provides a Swagger JSON file for deployed models.</br>
+Azure provides a Swagger JSON file for deployed models.
         We can find the deployed model in the Endpoints section, where it should be the first one on the list.

    #### Running swagger script